rafaelcabral96/ngvb/README.md

 `ngvb` is an R package that performs inference of latent non-Gaussian models using variational Bayes and Laplace approximations.
+Several use cases can be found in the online [vignette](https://htmlpreview.github.io/?https://github.com/rafaelcabral96/ngvb/blob/master/vignettes/ngvb.html).

 It requires the packages `inla` and `ngme` which can be installed by: